David-Vandensteen/neocore/README.md

 ```
 mak overwrite path environement variable during the compilation.
 its avoid collisions with other bin, sdk, gcc...

-Every time you pull or change branch, thinking to rebuild the lib
 Whenever you pull or change branches, consider you need rebuilding the library.

 #